LIS501/syllabi/ActionItems.md

 Syllabus-related
 ----------------

-### TODO Middle Schoolers at Spurlock week of the 16th.
+### DONE Middle Schoolers at Spurlock week of the 16th.
 Do we rescedule that lab?

 DEADLINE: &lt;2016-08-08 Mon&gt;

-### TODO Decision about Glushko: 1st or 3rd edition?
+### DONE Decision about Glushko: 1st or 3rd edition?

 DEADLINE: &lt;2016-08-08 Mon&gt;

-### TODO Ask for a combined meta section if we want one.
+### DONE Ask for a combined meta section if we want one.

 DEADLINE: &lt;2016-08-08 Mon&gt;